 Homemade hummus can last in the refrigerator for 3 to 5 days.
 When placed in the freezer, it can last for up to 6 months.
 Once thawed, eat within 5 to 7 days.

-You’re probably aware of the typical foods such as pita, chips and carrots to dip in hummus, but here are some unusual ways to use hummus:
+You’re probably aware of the typical foods such as pita, chips and carrots, but here are some unique ways to use blender hummus:

 1. Pasta – for a quick and creamy, high-protein dinner